Do you want to install WordPress locally on Mac?

 Once finished, you’ll see information about your newly created website with buttons to visit the WordPress admin area or view your local site.

-You can now visit your website or login to WordPress admin area.
+You can now visit your website or log in to the WordPress admin area.

 MAMP is a popular program that allows you to run WordPress on your Mac computer.

-First, you need to visit the MAMP website.
+First, let’s visit the MAMP website.
 Here you should see the latest version of MAMP & MAMP Pro.

 MAMP has separate downloads for different versions of the macOS operating system.

-This will open a popup that shows lots of information about your computer.
-This includes your version of macOS.
+This will open a popup that shows lots of information about your computer, including your version of macOS.

 You can now download the correct version of MAMP for your operating system.